-OFFICER'S BELT PLATE OF THE LANCIERS DE MONSIEUR, model 1814, modified during the Hundred Days period.
+BELT PLATE OF AN OFFICER OF THE LANCERS OF MONSIEUR, model 1814, modified during the Hundred Days period.
 551

-Cast brass plate, chiseled and then gilded.
-The fleur-de-lis symbols have been removed, and the center of the plate has been pierced to allow for the attachment of an Imperial Eagle.
-At the back, a hook and a two-pronged belt loop are soldered.
+Cast brass plate, chiseled and then gilt.
+The fleur-de-lis have been removed and the center of the insignia pierced to allow for the attachment of an Imperial Eagle.
+At the back, a hook and a two-pronged fastener are soldered.
 It measures 84 mm in height, 78 mm in width with its curvature, and 76 cm in width without the curvature.

 France.